perjo927/javascript-code-assignment/README.md

 ## Requirements

-1. Fork and clone the repo, create a new branch from main and name it `assignment/<your-name-here>`.
+1. Clone the repository, create a new branch from main and name it `assignment/<your-name-here>`.
 Make the repository public.

 2. Fix the existing piece of code in **./test.js** so that the unit tests pass.
 Assert the functionality by executing `npm run test`.
 When the unit tests pass you can assume that the code works as intended.
 There will also be a nice looking table logged to the console.